Jakebobs/deploy-vue/VuePagesTutorial/intro.md

-# Vue for github pages tutorial
+# Vue for GitHub Pages Tutorial

 ### Authored by: [Carl Lavö](https://github.com/miljon3) & [Jakob Ström](https://github.com/Jakebobs)

-Welcome to our step by step guide.
+Welcome to our step by step guide for.

 ## Why should I learn this?
 Mer *why it is important for devops?*
 If you want to have your own webpage as part of a resume or to allow others to more easily get an overview of your work.
 We think that using Vue is one of the simplest tools for perfoming this task in combination with github pages, since it can easily be set up to employ client-side routing.
 So you won't have to worry about a backend set up and can instead focus on the front end which your visitors will actually see.